 The FAAC also triggered a reexamination of EAS for intermodal opportunities.
 In reviewing examples of existing intermodal services that incorporate air service, the FAAC concluded that the changing competitive structure of the U.S. air carrier industry is likely to transform travel habits of small and rural communities.

-During 2011 and 2012, Congress did not enact any provisions to promote intermodal alternatives to EAS.
+To date, Congress has not enacted any provisions to promote intermodal alternatives to EAS.
 However, the Department has worked to promote air service alternatives for all small communities, including EAS communities, through the Small Community Air Service Development Program (SCASDP).
 That program provides competitive grants to small communities for a wide range of air service development initiatives.
 The Department added new language to SCASDP’s 2012 Request for Proposals to clarify that intermodal or regional solutions to air service issues, including some cost-effective bus service and marketing of intermodal surface transportation, are eligible for grants.
 The Department has actively encouraged communities to submit new and innovative approaches in this area.

 Essential Air Service Reform